THE EUROPEAN COMMISSION TRAINEES ASSOCIATION

 1. In accordance with art.5, para.14, 1/10 of the Association's members may convene an extraordinary General Assembly and propose a vote of no confidence in order to censure the Trainees' Committee or the Auditors, either individually or as a whole.

-2. This extraordinary General Assembly shall be chaired by the President or any other member of the Trainees' Committee.
+2. This extraordinary General Assembly shall be chaired by the General Coordinator or any other member of the Trainees' Committee.
 If all members of the Trainees' Committee refuse to chair the Assembly, the members of the Association present at the Assembly shall elect a chairperson by simple majority.

 3. Two-thirds (2/3) of the members present - who shall number no less than one-sixth (1/6) of the total members of the Association - are required to pass a vote of no confidence for a member of the Trainees' Committee or Auditor.
 Once a vote of no confidence has been passed, the impeached subject is immediately and automatically removed from office and is not allowed to stand for re-election.